Information about Groz-Beckert Machine Sewing Needles

 Leather Points

 Leather points cut holes in leather, synthetics and cardboard that are more noticeable.
 Leather needles come in wedge and triangular points that affect stitch appearance.
 Universal round point (R point) needles are often used in soft clothing leather.
-Although vinyl is often closely related to leather, R point needles are recommended.
+Although vinyl is often closely associated with leather, R point needles are recommended.

 LR point needles have narrow reverse twist points that cut leather at a 45-degree angle slanted to the right.
 Stitch holes easily visible and thread slightly elevated.
 They are used with virtually all types of leather for decorative lockstitch seams.
 Applications include shoes, leather garments, upholstered furniture, belts, car seats.
 They are also called NRTW and RTW points.